hazelcast/hazelcast-packaging/README.md

 # Hazelcast Command Line

-Hazelcast Command Line is a tool which allows users to install & run Hazelcast IMDG and Management Center on local environment.
+Hazelcast Command Line is a tool which allows users to install & run Hazelcast and Management Center on local environment.

 ## Table of Contents